noczero/Neural-Network-SKC/README.md

 # Neural Network Design for EL5108:Intelligent Controls and Systems
-> The class use the Neural Network Design https://hagan.okstate.edu/NNDesign.pdf for the textbook.
+> The class uses the Neural Network Design https://hagan.okstate.edu/NNDesign.pdf for the textbook.
 ---

 ## Table of Contents